The following is a list of the funds managed and maintained by the Blackford County Community Foundation.

 Charles and Betty Walker Unrestricted Fund

 Charles and Betty Walker established this endowment in 2015 in order to provide ongoing funding for community projects supported by the Foundation.
 The Walkers were both born in Blackford County and own a family farm in Harrison Township.
-They have been active in their church and in activities of the local agricultural community.
+They were active in their church and in activities of the local agricultural community.

 J. Nolan and Joanne K. Willman Advised Fund

 This fund was established by Nolan Willman in 2011 in memory of his wife Joanne.
 The fund benefits Blackford County’s Community and Family Services Food Pantry, Cancer Support of Blackford County, and Blackford County Community Foundation’s Sustaining Resource Development marketing initiative.

 Joanne and Nolan Willman Unrestricted Fund